tfluhr/test-project/docs/chapters/desktop-workflow.md

 - Wait for the download to finish; it will take a few minutes
 - Click on the Launch button when the download finishes

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/smc9TTjbygM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Congrats!
 You now have an Ubuntu Operating System within your Windows computer!**

 ::: box :::

 **Windows Users**

 VS Code can be set up to work with your Windows Subsytem for Linux (WSL) setup.
-The first time you launch VS Code, it will likely detect your WSL setup and ask if you'd like to install recommended extensions.
+VS Code will likely detect your WSL setup and ask if you'd like to install recommended extensions.
 Click the "Install" button when prompted.

 ![Screenshot of VS Code Extensions pop-up](dw_wsl-extensions-vs-code.png)